Approximation of the Euclidean ball by polytopes with a fixed number of $k$-faces: Main Results

 Note that $\delta_\Sigma$ is a metric on the set of convex bodies in $\R^d$ because it is a finite sum of metrics, and it is continuous with respect to the Hausdorff metric.
 Moreover, observe that if $K\subset L$, then

 reduces to the \emph{total intrinsic volume difference} of $K$ and $L$.
 Furthermore, since $(K\cap L)|H\subset (K|H)\cap(L|H)$ for any $H\in\Gr(d,j)$, we have $\delta_\Sigma\leq \Delta_\Sigma$.

-Set $\overline{W}(B_d):=\sum_{j=1}^d \frac{j}{d}V_j(B_d)$ to be the \emph{average intrinsic volume} of $B_d$.
+In what follows, we let $\overline{W}(B_d):=\sum_{j=1}^d \frac{j}{d}V_j(B_d)$ denote the \emph{average intrinsic volume} of $B_d$.
 Average intrinsic volumes have recently found applications to the polytopal approximation of convex bodies \cite{BHK} and to the concentration of ultra log-concave distributions in probability \cite{Aravinda-et-al, Lotz-et-al}.